kamranzafar/piprayer/README.md

 ```

 ## Configuration
 Create a `.piprayer` configuration file in the `piprayer` project directory.
-Below is a sample configuration file.
+Below is a sample configuration.

 ```editorconfig
 [Default]